Sonosfera

 On this page

 Getting a music licence for your salon in Canada means dealing with Entandem, a joint venture of SOCAN and Re:Sound.
 A small salon pays approximately CAD 250 to 350 a year just for the right to play music.
-Sonosfera eliminates this requirement for approximately CAD 35 a month with all licensing included.
+Sonosfera starts at C$27.99/month for eligible Sonosfera catalogue playback.

 Here is the blunt reality of playing music in a Canadian business.
 You cannot just plug in your phone and press play.
 Doing so opens your business to statutory damages.
 Below, I will show you exactly how the Canadian system works, what the tariffs actually cost, and the easiest way to stay legal.